PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

 - *description* - description of the parameter
 - *defaultvalue* - default value (optional)
 - *source*- Parameter is conditioned to be collected for a specific type of media such image, zip, video or audio (optional).
+- *trigger mask*-If true, mask generation is triggered if the parameter value is changed for graph link.

 The source type specific values is inforced in the UI.
 It is not enforced in batch projects.
 The batch specification to not indicate random selection of values from the parameter if there is a type restriction..
 ## Comparison and Mask Generation